 6. Act on Feedback

 Make sure that if you are collecting feedback, you act on it.
 The best brands take survey feedback and immediately route it to the right teams to ensure follow-through takes place.
-For example, if a customer rated a particular customer service representative poorly via a SMS survey, this low score should trigger an alert that gets routed to a manager who can make sure that the customer gets a callback to rectify their concerns right away.
+For example, if a customer-rated a particular customer service representative poorly via an SMS survey, this low score should trigger an alert that gets routed to a manager who can make sure that the customer gets a callback to rectify their concerns right away.

 7. Avoid Repetition and Coordinate with Communications Departments

 Nothing says, ‘I don’t pay attention to you’ like sending customers multiple types of content and surveys with similar information in them.
 The best brands coordinate surveys with other corporate communications to avoid email/survey fatigue, and to ensure that there is no repetition in messaging—which can be a headache for consumers.

 There is no better way to know if your survey is painful for customers to complete than to take it yourself.
 Doing so can help you understand why certain questions need to be eliminated or why certain questions are confusing and unclear.

 9. Make Sure Customers Understand Questions and Are Finishing Them